All Episodes

 Well, they're not.

-I made the case on my broadcast and no spin news.
+I made the case on my broadcast in OSBIN News.

 I just took their style book.

-There's a million wokes things in there and had no business being in any kind of a journalistic style book.
+There's a million woke things in there and has no business being in any kind of a journalistic style book.

-Well, I'll uh I think that the corruption goes even beyond woke.
+Well, I think that the corruption goes even beyond woke.

 I mean, we got the Russia hoax right.

-And the same with Pfizer abuse, and the same with the a weaponized justice system, and the same with a d uh a dual system of justice, not equal justice when they rated Mar-a-Lago, but they didn't go after Joe and Hillary for the same offense.
+And the same with FISA abuse and the same with a weaponized justice system and the same with a dual system of justice, not equal justice when they raided Mar-a-Lago, but they didn't go after Joe and Hillary for the same offense.

-Uh we we talked about, you know, all of the for example, nobody in the media corrected the false valuation of Judge Ngoron of $18 million of Mar-a-Lago.
+We talked about, you know, all of that, for example, nobody in the media corrected the false valuation of Judge Ngoron of $18 million in Mar-a-Lago.

 You and I both know it's worth a billion or more.

-Uh it's just the and it sounds crazy, but that's the prices of Palm Beach, Florida.
+It's just the, and it sounds crazy, but that's the prices of Palm Beach, Florida.

 They just wanted to get Trump, get Trump.